cloudnative-pg/cloudnative-pg/docs/src/expose_pg_services.md

-# Exposing Postgres Services
+# Exposing Postgres services

-This section explains how to expose a PostgreSQL service externally, allowing access to your PostgreSQL database **from outside your Kubernetes cluster** using NGINX Ingress Controller.
+You can expose a PostgreSQL service externally, allowing access to your PostgreSQL database from outside your Kubernetes cluster using NGINX Ingress Controller.

-If you followed the [QuickStart](./quickstart.md), you should have by now a database that can be accessed inside the cluster via the `cluster-example-rw` (primary) and `cluster-example-r` (read-only) services in the `default` namespace.
-Both services use port `5432`.
+If you followed the [Quick start](./quickstart.md), you have a database that can be accessed inside the cluster by way of the `cluster-example-rw` (primary) and `cluster-example-r` (read-only) services in the `default` namespace.
+Both services use port 5432.

-Let's assume that you want to make the primary instance accessible from external accesses on port `5432`.
-A typical use case, when moving to a Kubernetes infrastructure, is indeed the one represented by **legacy applications** that cannot be easily or sustainably "containerized".
-A sensible workaround is to allow those applications that most likely reside in a virtual machine or a physical server, to access a PostgreSQL database inside a Kubernetes cluster in the same network.
+Suppose that you want to make the primary instance accessible from external accesses on port 5432.
+When moving to a Kubernetes infrastructure, a typical use case is the one represented by legacy applications that can't be easily or sustainably "containerized."
+A sensible workaround is to allow those applications that most likely reside in a virtual machine or a physical server to access a PostgreSQL database inside a Kubernetes cluster in the same network.

 !!!
 Warning
-    Allowing access to a database from the public network could expose your database to potential attacks from malicious users.
-Ensure you secure your database before granting external access or that your Kubernetes cluster is only reachable from a private network.
+    Allowing access to a database from the public network can expose your database to potential attacks from malicious users.
+Make sure that you secure your database before granting external access or that your Kubernetes cluster is reachable only from a private network.

-For this example, you will use [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/), since it is maintained directly by the Kubernetes project and can be set up on every Kubernetes cluster.
-Many other controllers are available (see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) for a comprehensive list).
+For this example, because it's maintained directly by the Kubernetes project and can be set up on every Kubernetes cluster, you use [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).

-We assume that:
+Many other controllers are available.
+(See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) for a comprehensive list.)

+The example assumes that:

-* the NGINX Ingress controller has been deployed and works correctly
+* NGINX Ingress Controller was deployed and works correctly.
-* it is possible to create a service of type `LoadBalancer` in your cluster
+* It's possible to create a service of type `LoadBalancer` in your cluster.

 !!!
 Important
     Ingresses are only required to expose HTTP and HTTPS traffic.
-While the NGINX Ingress controller can, not all Ingress objects can expose arbitrary ports or protocols.
+While the NGINX Ingress Controller can, not all Ingress objects can expose arbitrary ports or protocols.

-The first step is to create a `tcp-services` `ConfigMap` whose data field contains info on the externally exposed port and the namespace, service and port to point to internally.
+First, create a `tcp-services` ConfigMap whose data field contains info on the externally exposed port and the namespace, service, and port to point to internally.

 ```yaml